 The project's elements are described (LandWorks 2011a, pages 14-15), but some useful descriptive details are left out.
 For instance, what color will the turbines be painted?
 What color will the met towers be painted-it is not just a "light color," since FAA regulations will require that they be painted two contrasting colors.
 What type of night lighting is used on the met towers?
-What is the length of roads that will be built, and how much of that is upgrading existing roads, are there any areas with significant cuts or fills, and will they be revegetated?
-How large is the clearing around the turbine (i.e., turbine pads), are there any areas with significant cuts or fills, and will the clearings be revegetated?
+What is the length of roads that will be built, and how much of that is upgrading existing roads, and will they be revegetated?
+How large is the clearing around the turbine (i.e., turbine pads), and will they be revegetated?